saj1th/scala-primer/slides01.md

 Martin Odersky and team at EPFL created Scala in 2004 to provide a high-performance, concurrent-ready, statically typed JVM language which supports both functional and object-oriented programming

 -
 > When Matei Zaharia set out to create Spark, he wanted a programming language that provided LINQ style interface  (where people write functions inline, etc).
-He also wanted it to be on the JVM in order to easily interact with the Hadoop filesystem and related data formats.
+He also wanted it to be on the JVM in order to easily interact with the Hadoop file system and related data formats.
 The presence of this kind of functional syntax along with static typing, type inference, pattern matching, actor libraries etc resulted in Scala being the choice

 ^ Eric Raymond